History Archive: 1970-2000

-Detroit Investment Fund – The Detroit Investment Fund is a $52 million private capital fund created by Detroit Renaissance to provide financing to growth-oriented businesses, progressive, high-impact real estate projects and special projects which address strategic needs in the City of Detroit.
+Detroit Investment Fund – The Detroit Investment Fund is a private capital fund created by Detroit Renaissance to provide financing to growth-oriented businesses, progressive, high-impact real estate projects and special projects which address strategic needs in the City of Detroit.

 Downtown Gateway BID – Detroit Downtown, Inc. and Detroit Renaissance established a voluntary business improvement district, which helped to make the downtown target area cleaner and more inviting.
 Detroit Renaissance provided $20,000 to develop a Jefferson Avenue median landscaping design plan.
 The organizations also provided support for state legislation enabling the creation of business improvement districts.

 Empowerment Zone – Detroit Renaissance played a major role in coordinating private-sector commitments for the federal empowerment zone application.
 Through 1999, Detroit lending institutions made loans totaling $1.3 billion – 125% of the ten-year lending goal within its first five years of operations.